dannyvink/circleci-php-laravel/README.md

 # circleci-php-laravel
-A Docker image for running Laravel tests in CircleCI
+A Docker image for running Laravel tests in CircleCI.